mindkin/hourfleet/docs/api.md

 Hourfleet APIs only supports the following HTTP verbs: `POST`, `PUT`, `DELETE`, and `GET`.

-By default, all responses are returned in JSON, although other formats are supported, and the format can be specified by clients. (see [Response Formats](#Response-Formats) below)
+By default, all responses are returned in JSON, although other formats are supported, and the format can be specified by clients. (see [Response Formats](/api.html#Response-Formats) below)

 All REST oeprations support both JSON and URL encoded request body data, and also request query string parameters for passing in parameters (although body data is not recommended for `GET`requests).

+API routes for resources are always pluralised.
+For example the route for fetching a specfici car is: `GET /cars/{Id}` where `{Id}` denotes a substitution of the `Id` property of the car resource in the route.

-Resources are updated with a partial update strategy, using the `PUT` verb rather then supporting `PATCH` verb.
+Updates to resources is always with a 'partial update strategy', using the `PUT` verb rather then supporting `PATCH` verb.
 Most API's will specify precisely what properties of a resource can be updated, and many of them will be optional, so that you have fine grained control over which properties you specifically want to update in a single call.
+Some properties of some resource are not updatedable.

->Note: The optionality of paramters in any REST operation should be included in the documentation of the individual APIs.
+>Note: The optionality of parameters in any REST operation should be included in the documentation of the individual APIs.

 `POST` operations will always return a `Location` header including the URL to the nely created resource.

 All API's support rate limiting.
 Rate limits for individual APIs will vary however, based on both the caller and the frequency.
 An `HTTP 429` will be returned with a `Retry-After` header specifying the time when the limit will be lifted.

-Many API's wil be secured, and will require authorizartion in the form of a OAuth2 `Bearer` token, which must be present in the `Authorization`header. (see [Authorized Access](#Authorized-Access) below)
+Many API's wil be secured, and will require authorizartion in the form of a OAuth2 `Bearer` token, which must be present in the `Authorization`header. (see [Authorized Access](/api.html#Authorized-Access) below)

 ### Response Formats